Wednesday, 10 April 2019

 Alternative media and Rural Journalism

 Another sign of hope for Rural Journalism is of certain alternative media like Khabar Lahariya, Janavani, Gaon Connection, PARI are striving to serve the purpose of rural journalism in India.
-These are al medias hat cater to Rural journalism at the grassroots level.
+These are all medias that cater to Rural journalism at the grassroots level.

 Khabar Lahariya identifies itself solely as a rural media.
 It highlights the fact that it provides of those news stories and reports which are not highlighted by mainstream news channels.
 It does the hardcore job of searching the truth about schemes that are introduced and the mannerism in which they are practiced.